Clinical scientist, genomics

 - emotional strength and good self-awareness.

-You will also need to demonstrate how you meet the NHS core values.
+If working in the NHS, you'll also need to show how you meet the NHS core values.

 Work experience